sc13912/tf-cloudrun-cloudbuild/README.md

 * Make a Git push from the demo app repo
 <img src="images/git-push.png" >

-* Verify the pipeline has been trigged and monitor the (fully automated) build/deployemnt process
+* Verify the pipeline has been trigged and monitor the build/deployemnt process
 <img src="images/pipeline-run.png" width = "800">

 * Once the pipeline has been succssfully completed, you should see the Cloud Run service has been updated with a new GCR hosted image that was built and pushed through by the Cloud Build moments ago.